Rights, Privileges, and Duties of Emancipation

 For more information on the specifics regarding the emancipation of a minor and its court procedures, please visit Findlaw's Emancipation Laws page.

 Whether you would like to become legally emancipated or just have questions about the process, it's often helpful to discuss these issues with a family law attorney.
 A lawyer can help you determine whether you're eligible and provide sound advice on the process.
-Have a family law attorney provide you with an initial review of your case for free.
+You may wish to speak with a family law attorney in your area to learn more.